Email: portico-services@ucl.ac.uk

 I work actively in standardisation committees to bring research to application, and my work (and name) was incorporated in the international standard ISO 532-3.
 I have consulted several companies in the last few years, for example I was among the first experts in Uber's Elevate programme and advised on quiet eVTOLs.

 My research follows two related branches, computational models and perception of speech and hearing.
-While some of my research is very basic and helps improving our understanding of the human brain using behavioural methods and EEG, other parts of my research are more applied and help diagnosing and compensating for a hearing loss, design quiet environments, better speech understanding and improving speech machine learning.
+While some of my research targets basic neuroscience and helps improving our understanding of the human brain using behavioural methods and imaging, other parts of my research are more applied and help diagnosing and compensating for a hearing loss, design quiet environments, better speech understanding and improving speech machine learning.

 My research activities span: